batxes/4Cin/README.md

 Same as before but jumping the pre-modeling step (we need to set also the max_distance, uZ and lZ:

     python 4Cin.py data/Six_zebra/ Six_zebra_models --cpu 10 --Nmodels 10000 --subset 50 --jump_step pre_modeling --max_distance 8000 --uZ 0.2 --lZ -0.5 --fragments_in_each_bead 20 --colormap magma_r

+If we only want to change the virtual Hi-C scale

+    python 4Cin.py data/Six_zebra/ Six_zebra_models --repaint_vhic --maximum_hic_value 5000 --max_distance 8000 --uZ 0.2 --lZ -0.5 --fragments_in_each_bead 20 --colormap magma_r

 ## python 4Cin.py --help
 ```